Humanism: Philosophy

 Philosopher and humanist advocate Corliss Lamont, in his book The Philosophy of Humanism (1997), states:

 In the Humanist ethics the chief end of thought and action is to further this-earthly human interests on behalf of the greater glory of people.
 The watchword of Humanism is happiness for all humanity in this existence as contrasted with salvation for the individual soul in a future existence and the glorification of a supernatural Supreme Being ...
-It heartily welcomes all life-enhancing and healthy pleasures, from the vigorous enjoyments of youth to the contemplative delights of mellowed age, from the simple gratifications of food and drink, sunshine and sports, to the more complex appreciation of art and literature, friendship and social communion...
+It heartily welcomes all life-enhancing and healthy pleasures, from the vigorous enjoyments of youth to the contemplative delights of mellowed age, from the simple gratifications of food and drink, sunshine and sports, to the more complex appreciation of art and literature, friendship and social communion.

 Themes

 Morality

 The humanist attitude toward morality has changed since its beginning.
 Starting in the 18th century, humanists were oriented toward an objective and universalist stance on ethics.
-Both Utilitarian philosophy—which aims to increase human happiness and decrease suffering—and Kantian ethics, which states one should act in accordance with maxims one could will to become a universal law, shaped the humanist moral narrative until the early 20th century.
+Both Utilitarian philosophy—which aims to increase human happiness and decrease suffering—and Kantian ethics—which states one should act in accordance with maxims one could will to become a universal law—shaped the humanist moral narrative until the early 20th century.
 Because the concepts of free will and reason are not based on scientific naturalism, their influence on humanists remained in the early 20th century but was reduced by social progressiveness and egalitarianism.
 As part of social changes in the late 20th century, humanist ethics evolved to support secularism, civil rights, personal autonomy, religious toleration, multiculturalism, and cosmopolitanism.

 A naturalistic criticism of humanistic morality is the denial of the existence of morality.
 For naturalistic skeptics, morality was not hardwired within humans during their evolution; humans are primarily selfish and self-centered.
 Defending humanist morality, humanist philosopher John R. Shook makes three observations that lead him to the acceptance of morality.
 According to Shook, homo sapiens has a concept of morality that must have been with the species since the beginning of human history, developing by recognizing and thinking upon behaviors.
 He adds morality is universal among human cultures and all cultures strive to improve their moral level.
-Shook concludes while morality was initially generated by our genes, culture shaped human morals and continues to do so.
-He calls "moral naturalism" the view morality is a natural phenomenon, can be scientifically studied, and is a tool rather than a set of doctrines that was used to develop human culture.
+Shook concludes that while morality was initially generated by our genes, culture shaped human morals and continues to do so.
+He calls "moral naturalism" the view that morality is a natural phenomenon, can be scientifically studied, and is a tool rather than a set of doctrines that was used to develop human culture.